 fibromyalgia does not mean that the condition is "all in your head."

 Be sure to tell your doctor about all the medicines you are currently taking.
 Duloxetine and milnacipran can interact poorly with monoamine oxidase (MAO) inhibitors (taken for depression and other mental health conditions).
 Examples of MAO inhibitors include phenelzine, selegiline, and tranylcypromine.

-Duloxetine can affect blood sugar levels in people who have diabetes.
-If you notice that the results of your blood sugar tests are different than you expect, or if you have any questions, talk with your doctor.
+Duloxetine can affect blood sugar levels in people with diabetes.
+If you notice that the results of your blood sugar tests are different than you expect, or if you have any questions, talk to your doctor.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.